 If you place a Photoshop image with an embedded ICC color management profile, InDesign reads the embedded profile, provided that color management is active.
 You can override the embedded profile for the image using the Import Options dialog box or assign a different color profile to the graphic in InDesign.
-Overriding the color profile in InDesign will not remove or alter the profile embedded in the Photoshop image.
+Overriding the color profile in InDesign does not remove or alter the profile embedded in the Photoshop image.

 Using the Place command, you can specify which pages you want to import from a multipage PDF or an Illustrator file with multiple artboards.
 You can place a single page, a range of pages, or all pages.
 Multipage PDF files let designers combine illustrations for a publication into a single file.

-The page range options appear when you select Show Import Optionsin the Place dialog box.
+The page range options appear when you select Show Import Options in the Place dialog box.
 See Acrobat (.pdf) and Illustrator (.ai) import options.
 The dialog box includes a preview, so you can view a thumbnail of the pages before you place them.
 If you place multiple pages, InDesign reloads the graphics icon with the next page, letting you place the pages one after the next.
 InDesign doesn’t import movies, sound, links, or buttons when you place a PDF file.

 A placed PDF page displays at the best resolution possible for the given scale and screen resolution.
 When printed on a PostScript output device, a placed PDF page always prints at the resolution of the device.
 When printed on a non-PostScript printer, a placed PDF page prints at the same resolution as the other InDesign objects in the document.
-For example, vector (drawn) objects will print at the same resolution as other vector objects in the document.
-Bitmap images will print at the best resolution supplied in the placed PDF.
+For example, vector (drawn) objects print at the same resolution as other vector objects in the document.
+Bitmap images print at the best resolution supplied in the placed PDF.

-A placed PDF page appears in the InDesign document as an on‑screen preview, which is linked to a specific page in the original PDF.
+A placed PDF page appears in the InDesign document as an onscreen preview, which is linked to a specific page in the original PDF.
 After placing a PDF page, you may break links by doing any of the following:

 If you add a password to the original PDF that has been placed in an InDesign document, and you update the link, you’ll be prompted to enter the password.